carlos-w12/empirical_project/README.md

 # empirical_project
 **Note** Please run all notebooks from the **root directory** of the project (where the 'data/' and 'notebooks/' folders are located) so that the relative paths work correctly.

 This project investigates macroeconomic fragility by constructing a multi-dimensional profile of vulnerability across countries.
 It introduces the **Fragility Constellation**, a framework that visualises key economic weaknesses along key indicators such as debt, inflation, reserves, and external balances.
-The project is built in python and documented for full transparency, reproducibility, and open analysis.
+The project is built in Python and documented for full transparency, reproducibility, and open analysis.
 ## Project Structure
 - data/: Raw and cleaned data files
-- output/: Charts, graphs, and results
 - notebooks/: Jupyter notebooks for scraping and analysis
 ## Requirements
 This project requires the following Python libraries: